Exercise 1-3: Distance Search

 Number of Hides: 1

 Search Area: Any suitable location.
 Location must be a unique area that is not used in another Level 1 search submission.
 Containers cannot be used for the distance search.
+Avoid lining up small objects along the back of the search area.
+There should be no visual aid for the dog to work at a distance.
+Use larger items if you need to do some staging or scatter items throughout the search area.

 Search area must be a minimum of 6 feet x 12 feet’, where the boundary line must be a minimum of 12 feet long with no bends or corners (line runs indefinitely).
 The hide must be placed a minimum of 6 feet from the boundary line.